Kazakuri/commission.tenka.dev/content/artwork/2021-03-03-omoomomo001/index.md

 Please check back later.

 {% request() %}
-おもおももNice to meet you, <TODO>!
+Nice to meet you, Omoomomo!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマは水着を着て、腋とへそを見せびらかすポーズをしています！
+The theme is wearing a swimsuit in a pose that shows off her armpits and bellybutton!

-他の詳細をお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}